thinkshout/salesforce/README.txt

 SALESFORCE MODULE

-This module utilizes Salesforce's Enterprise SOAP client and generic WSDL functionality to allow you to work with custom fields without having to download your own WSDL file.
+ABOUT:
+This module implements a mapping functionality between SalesForce Objects and Drupal entities.
+In other words, for each of your supported Drupal entities (e.g. node, user, or entities supported by extensions), you can assign SalesForce objects that will be created / updated when the entity is saved.
+For each such assignment, you choose which Drupal and SalesForce fields should be mapped to one another.

-It also includes an API architecture which allows for additional modules to be easily plugged in (e.g. for webforms, contact form submits, etc).
+This module also includes an API architecture which allows for additional modules to be easily plugged in (e.g. for webforms, contact form submits, etc).

 REQUIREMENTS: